eslint-community/governance/GOVERNANCE.md

 ## Project nominations

-Projects that are widely depended upon within the ESLint ecosystem may be nominated to become ESLint-Community projects by anyone by opening a public issue [on GitHub](https://github.com/eslint-community/governance).
+Projects that are widely depended upon within the ESLint ecosystem may be nominated to become ESLint-Community projects by anyone by opening a public issue on GitHub in the [eslint-community/governance][] repository.

 The project should fulfill a few criterias:

 The project should: